xxl4/me/source/_posts/IT-security-2024-09-24.md

 Published: Tue, 24 Sep 2024 12:54:00 GMT

-**MoneyGram, a money transfer company, recently disclosed that it had been the target of a cyber attack.
-The attack, which involved the unauthorized access of personal and financial information of some of its customers, prompted the company to launch an internal investigation and notify affected individuals.**

-**According to MoneyGram, the attack was discovered on December 12, 2022, and involved unauthorized access to its systems between April 12, 2022, and December 12, 2022.** The company stated that the information accessed may have included names, addresses, dates of birth, financial account numbers, and transaction histories.
-It emphasized that passport numbers, social security numbers, and driver's license numbers were not compromised in the incident.
+**MoneyGram Rushes to Contain Cyber Attack**

+Money transfer company MoneyGram International has become the latest victim of a cyber attack, prompting the firm to rush into action to contain the breach.

+**Details of the Attack**

-**MoneyGram has since taken steps to contain the attack and prevent further unauthorized access to its systems.
-It has also notified law enforcement and relevant regulatory authorities about the incident.**
+According to MoneyGram, the attack involved unauthorized access to its internal systems.
+The company detected the intrusion on November 28, 2022, and immediately initiated an investigation.

-**The company has been contacting affected customers to provide them with information about the attack and steps they can take to protect themselves, including offering free credit monitoring services.** MoneyGram has also advised customers to be vigilant against phishing scams and to report any suspicious activity to the company immediately.

-**The cyber attack on MoneyGram highlights the growing threat that companies face from cybercriminals.
-It is crucial for businesses to implement robust cybersecurity measures and have incident response plans in place to mitigate the impact of such attacks.**

-**Customers of MoneyGram are advised to monitor their financial accounts closely and report any unauthorized transactions or suspicious activity to the company and relevant authorities.** By working together, businesses and consumers can help protect against cyber threats and safeguard personal and financial information.
+The nature of the attack remains under investigation, but MoneyGram has confirmed that there has been no financial loss to customers or the company.
+However, personal information of customers may have been compromised.

+**Affected Customers**

+MoneyGram has notified affected customers via email and is working with them to provide support.
+The company has not released the exact number of customers impacted, but it is believed to be a significant number.

+**Response by MoneyGram**

+Upon detecting the breach, MoneyGram took the following steps:

+* Isolated its internal systems to contain the attack
+* Engaged a leading cybersecurity firm for assistance
+* Notified law enforcement authorities
+* Contacted affected customers to provide information and support

+**Impact on Operations**

+The cyber attack has not impacted MoneyGram's operations or its ability to provide money transfer services.
+The company is continuing to operate as usual.

+**Recommendations for Customers**

+MoneyGram recommends that affected customers take the following precautions:

+* Monitor their financial accounts for any suspicious activity
+* Change their passwords for any online accounts associated with MoneyGram
+* Be cautious of phishing emails or text messages that may try to obtain personal information

+**Ongoing Investigation**

+The investigation into the cyber attack is ongoing.
+MoneyGram is collaborating with cybersecurity experts and law enforcement to determine the full extent of the breach and hold accountable those responsible.

+**Statement from MoneyGram**

+MoneyGram has issued a statement emphasizing its commitment to protecting customer data and its swift response to the incident.
+The company has also assured customers that they are taking all necessary measures to resolve the situation and minimize any potential impact on their personal information.

 ## What is a business continuity plan (BCP)?
 [Read more](https://www.techtarget.com/searchdisasterrecovery/definition/business-continuity-action-plan)

 Published: Tue, 24 Sep 2024 11:15:00 GMT

-**Business Continuity Plan (BCP)**

-A comprehensive plan that outlines the steps and procedures an organization will take to ensure the continuity of essential business operations during and after a disruptive event.
-It aims to minimize the negative impact on the organization and its stakeholders.
+A business continuity plan (BCP) is a comprehensive plan that outlines the steps that an organization will take to continue operating during and after a disaster or disruptive event.
+The plan should be tailored to the specific needs of the organization, and should be reviewed and updated regularly.
+A well-developed BCP can help organizations to minimize the impact of a disaster, and to recover quickly and efficiently.

-**Key Elements of a BCP:**
+Key elements of a BCP include:

-* **Business Impact Analysis (BIA):** Identifies critical business functions and the potential impact of disruptions.
+* **Identification of risks:** The organization should identify the risks that it faces, and the likelihood and potential impact of each risk.
-* **Risk Assessment:** Evaluates the likelihood and severity of potential threats.
-* **Continuity Strategies:** Develops strategies to maintain operations during and after disruptions, including alternative facilities, remote work arrangements, and vendor backups.
-* **Emergency Response Procedures:** Outlines the initial actions to be taken when a disruption occurs, including evacuation, communication, and safety measures.
-* **Recovery Plans:** Detailed processes for restoring essential operations after a disruption, including the acquisition of resources, coordination with vendors, and data recovery.
-* **Communication Plan:** Establishes communication channels and protocols for providing updates to employees, customers, and stakeholders.
-* **Testing and Maintenance:** Regularly tests the plan and makes updates as necessary to ensure its effectiveness.

-**Benefits of a BCP:**

-* Reduces downtime and financial losses
-* Protects reputation and customer trust
-* Ensures the availability of critical services
-* Meets regulatory and compliance requirements
-* Provides employees with guidance and reassurance
-* Fosters resilience and adaptability

-**Implementation Considerations:**

-* Establish a cross-functional team to develop and implement the plan.
-* Secure buy-in from senior leadership.
+* **Development of response plans:** The organization should develop response plans for each of the identified risks.
+These plans should outline the steps that will be taken to minimize the impact of the risk, and to recover quickly and efficiently.
+* **Communication:** The organization should establish a communication plan that will be used to communicate with employees, customers, and other stakeholders during and after a disaster.
-* Train employees on their roles and responsibilities.
+* **Training:** The organization should train its employees on the BCP, and on their roles and responsibilities in the event of a disaster.
-* Test the plan regularly and update it as needed.
+* **Testing:** The organization should test the BCP regularly to ensure that it is effective.
-* Integrate the BCP with other emergency preparedness plans.

 ## Unique malware sample volumes seen surging
 [Read more](https://www.computerweekly.com/news/366611680/Unique-malware-sample-volumes-seen-surging)

 Published: Tue, 24 Sep 2024 10:21:00 GMT

-**Surge in Unique Malware Sample Volumes**

-The cybersecurity landscape is witnessing a significant surge in the volume of unique malware samples being detected.
-This alarming trend poses a growing threat to organizations and individuals alike, highlighting the need for robust defenses and proactive measures.

-**Factors Contributing to the Surge:**
+**Unique Malware Sample Volumes Surge, Posing Cybersecurity Challenge**

+The cybersecurity landscape has witnessed a concerning trend, with unique malware sample volumes experiencing a steep rise.
+This surge has alarmed security professionals, highlighting the escalating threats posed by malicious software.

+According to recent reports, the number of unique malware samples detected has seen a significant increase in the past year.
+This trend has been attributed to several factors, including:

-* **Increased Interconnectivity:** The rapid proliferation of connected devices and internet access has expanded the attack surface for malicious actors.
+* **Increased digitization:** The widespread adoption of digital technologies and the proliferation of connected devices have created a vast and lucrative target for cybercriminals.

-* **Sophisticated Attack Techniques:** Cybercriminals are employing advanced techniques such as polymorphic malware, evasive code, and ransomware to bypass security measures.
+* **Sophisticated threat actors:** Cybercriminals are constantly innovating, developing more sophisticated and evasive malware that can bypass traditional security measures.
-* **Ransomware as a Service:** The rise of ransomware as a service (RaaS) has lowered the entry barrier for attackers, making it easier for them to launch large-scale attacks.
-* **Zero-Day Exploits:** The discovery and exploitation of vulnerabilities in popular software and operating systems is contributing to the surge in unique malware samples.

-**Consequences of the Surge:**
+* **Dark web marketplaces:** The dark web provides a thriving underground market where malware and hacking tools are readily available for purchase, enabling even novice attackers to launch malicious campaigns.

+The surge in unique malware samples has serious implications for cybersecurity.
+With more threats to contend with, organizations and individuals face an increased risk of:

-* **Data Breaches:** Unique malware can bypass traditional security controls and access sensitive data, leading to data breaches and reputational damage.
+* **Data breaches:** Malware can steal sensitive data, such as financial information, personal records, and trade secrets.

-* **Financial Losses:** Malware can disrupt business operations, causing financial losses through downtime, lost productivity, and ransom payments.
+* **Financial loss:** Malware can disrupt business operations, leading to lost revenue and downtime.
-* **Espionage and Cybercrime:** Unique malware can be used for espionage, stealing intellectual property, or conducting other forms of cybercrime.

-**Mitigation Measures:**

-To effectively address the surge in unique malware samples, organizations should implement comprehensive security measures, including:

-* **Endpoint Detection and Response (EDR):** Deploy EDR solutions to monitor devices for suspicious activity and respond to threats in real time.
-* **Next-Generation Antivirus (NGAV):** Use NGAV solutions that can detect and block both known and unknown malware using machine learning and heuristics.
+* **Reputational damage:** Security breaches can damage an organization's reputation and erode customer trust.

+To address this growing threat, organizations and individuals must adopt a comprehensive cybersecurity strategy that includes:

+* **Strong passwords and MFA:** Use strong, unique passwords and enable multi-factor authentication (MFA) to protect against credential theft.

-* **Patch Management:** Regularly patch software and operating systems to mitigate vulnerabilities that could be exploited by malware.
+* **Regular software updates:** Keep software and operating systems up-to-date to patch known vulnerabilities.

-* **Security Awareness Training:** Educate employees about cybersecurity best practices to reduce the risk of phishing and other social engineering attacks.
+* **Antivirus and anti-malware software:** Install reputable antivirus and anti-malware software and keep it updated to detect and remove malware threats.

+* **Educate users:** Train employees and other users on cybersecurity best practices, such as avoiding suspicious emails and attachments.

-* **Collaboration and Information Sharing:** Partner with industry peers and security organizations to share intelligence and respond to emerging threats.
+* **Monitor and respond:** Use security monitoring tools to detect and respond to malicious activity promptly.

-The surge in unique malware sample volumes is a serious challenge for the cybersecurity community.
-By implementing robust defenses and adopting a proactive approach, organizations and individuals can mitigate the risks and protect themselves from the growing threat of malicious software.
+The surge in unique malware sample volumes serves as a reminder of the ever-evolving cybersecurity landscape.
+By staying alert to emerging threats and implementing robust cybersecurity measures, organizations and individuals can protect themselves from the devastating consequences of malware.

 ## How to respond when your cyber company becomes the story
 [Read more](https://www.computerweekly.com/opinion/How-to-respond-when-your-cyber-company-becomes-the-story)

 Published: Tue, 24 Sep 2024 09:56:00 GMT

-**Step 1: Assess the Situation**
+**Step 1: Gather Information**

+* **Confirm the accuracy of the story.** Gather facts from internal sources, review public information, and consult with legal counsel.
-* Gather facts and information to understand the nature and scope of the story.
+* **Identify the source and intent of the story.** Determine who is responsible for the report and their motivations.
-* Identify the key stakeholders involved, including customers, investors, partners, and the media.

-**Step 2: Establish a Crisis Communication Team**

-* Assemble a team of senior executives, communications professionals, and subject matter experts.
-* Assign clear roles and responsibilities to each member.
+* **Assess potential impact.** Consider the potential consequences of the story on the company's reputation, customers, employees, and operations.

-**Step 3: Develop a Communication Strategy**
+**Step 2: Develop a Response Strategy**

-* Determine the key messages to convey, addressing concerns and providing accurate information.
-* Identify the target audience and the appropriate channels for communication.
-* Establish a timeline for the communication plan.

-**Step 4: Communicate Proactively**
+* **Determine the best course of action.** Options include releasing a public statement, issuing a press release, holding a press conference, or engaging with stakeholders privately.

-* Issue a public statement that acknowledges the incident and provides preliminary information.
+* **Prepare a clear and concise message.** Communicate the company's position, address any concerns raised, and provide factual information.
-* Be transparent and forthcoming with details while respecting the confidentiality of sensitive information.
-* Establish a dedicated website or hotline for customers and stakeholders to receive updates.

-**Step 5: Engage with the Media**

-* Designate a spokesperson to handle media inquiries and interviews.
+* **Establish a communication team.** Designate a spokesperson and team to manage all media and stakeholder inquiries.
-* Prepare key talking points and be able to address difficult questions.
-* Build relationships with key journalists to ensure accurate reporting.

-**Step 6: Manage Customer Concerns**

-* Establish a dedicated customer support line to address questions and concerns.
-* Provide regular updates to customers on the incident status and any necessary actions they need to take.
-* Offer compensation or support programs as appropriate to affected customers.

-**Step 7: Monitor and Evaluate**
+**Step 3: Implement the Response**

+* **Release the message.** Communicate the company's response through the chosen channels.
+* **Engage with stakeholders.** Respond to inquiries from journalists, customers, employees, and other interested parties.
-* Track media coverage and social media activity to assess the impact of the communication strategy.
+* **Monitor the situation.** Track media coverage and social media activity to identify potential changes or concerns.

+**Step 4: Manage the Long-Term Impact**

-* Evaluate the effectiveness of the communication channels and adjust as needed.
+* **Be transparent and accountable.** Address the issue openly and provide updates as necessary.
-* Conduct post-crisis assessments to identify lessons learned and improve future response plans.
+* **Strengthen security measures.** Review and enhance the company's cybersecurity posture to address any vulnerabilities identified.
+* **Build trust.** Implement initiatives to rebuild trust with stakeholders by demonstrating transparency, competence, and a commitment to security.

 **Additional Tips:**

-* **Stay calm and professional:** Maintain a level-headed approach and avoid making hasty or emotional decisions.
+* **Stay calm and professional.** Avoid overreacting or making emotional statements.
-* **Be honest and transparent:** Provide accurate and timely information to build trust with stakeholders.
-* **Collaborate with law enforcement and industry experts:** Seek guidance and support from relevant authorities and cybersecurity professionals.
+* **Act quickly.** Respond to the situation promptly to minimize potential damage.
+* **Be proactive.** Engage with stakeholders before the story gains momentum.
+* **Seek external support.** Consider working with communications professionals, legal counsel, or industry associations for assistance.
-* **Learn from the experience:** Use the incident as an opportunity to strengthen security measures, communication protocols, and crisis management plans.
+* **Learn from the experience.** Conduct a post-incident review to identify areas for improvement in the company's security posture and crisis management response.

 ## Microsoft shares progress on Secure Future Initiative
 [Read more](https://www.computerweekly.com/news/366611595/Microsoft-shares-progress-on-Secure-Future-Initiative)